jduimovich/tad-bootstrap/README.md

-# tad-bootstrap
+# tad and tab CLI PoC

-An example of templates model for pipelines and gitops bootstrapping
+A pair of CLIs which leverage a templates model similar to Backstage to enable authoring of pipelines and gitops bootstrapping.
+Content is edited in a format which allows a template process to configure and "fill in the blanks" when creating projects as well as updating author enabled configurations.

+Pipelines are layed out in PaC as well as OpenShift-Pipelines template formats, and can be exported to Backstage format.
+Gitops are layed out in kustomize/overlay format per environment and use ArgoCD Applications to deploy.

 Pipelines and Repositories are layed out in RHTAP formats.

-Gitops
+## Gitops

 The Resource layout is in kustomize format.

 An RHTAP application is represented by this repository There are two options for layout
 `single`  - A single ArgoCD app is created and components in directories